-The Event Table of the Luna 6415 software displays the applicable return loss (RL) and insertion loss (IL) events detected in the Time Delay Domain and gives location, return loss, and insertion loss data for those events.
+The Event Table of the Luna LWA 7600 software displays the applicable return loss (RL) and insertion loss (IL) events detected in the Time Delay Domain and gives location, return loss, and insertion loss data for those events.
+The drop down list in the upper right allows for choosing between the different traces.

-Figure 7 Event Table
+Figure 10 Event Table